 The Young investigators group is part of this group.

-Members of the working group are: Billie de Haas, independent consultant; Jennifer Bushee, GNP+; Kristen Cheney, ISS; Esther Benning, Oxfam Novib; Esther Miedema, UvA; Fraukje Mevissen, Maastricht University; Anouk van Schaik, Oxfam Novib; Dinu Abdella, KIT; Noor Tromp, KIT; Marielle le Mat, UvA
+Members of the Community of Practice are: Billie de Haas, independent consultant; Jennifer Bushee, GNP+; Kristen Cheney, ISS; Esther Benning, Oxfam Novib; Esther Miedema, UvA; Fraukje Mevissen, Maastricht University; Anouk van Schaik, Oxfam Novib; Dinu Abdella, KIT; Noor Tromp, KIT; Marielle le Mat, UvA